gbullard8/SkillTree/README.md

 `src/data/SkillData.json`

 Primary exported skill data.
 This is bundled at build time because it is imported from `src`.
-Keep it here unless the goal is to load/replace data at runtime without rebuilding.

 `public/icons`